nicfel/Mascot-Tutorial/README.md

 ### Get the sampling locations (Tip Locations)

-As for the sampling times, they can be guessed from the sequence names.
+As for the sampling times, sampling locations can be extracted from the sequence names.
+Select the "Tip Locations" panel.
 Initially the column **Location** should be NOT_SET for every sequence.
-After clicking the _Guess_ button, you can split the sequence on the vertical bar "|" again.
-As said before, the locations are in the fourth group.
+After clicking the _Guess_ button, you can split the sequence on the vertical bar "|" again by selecting "split on character" and entering "|" in the box.
+However, the locations are in the fourth group, so this time choose "4" from the drop-down menu.
 After clicking the _OK_ button, the window should now look like in the figure below:

 <figure>
 	<a id="fig:example1"></a>